How To Change A Limited Company Name

 • Imply that your company is connected with a government body, local or public authority – without express permission.

-• Is not extremely similar to another company’s registered name, or uses any registered trade mark.
+• Is not extremely similar to another company’s registered name, or uses any registered trademark.
 For example, you couldn’t register the name ‘Tom’s coca-cola corporation’.

 It’s also a good idea to check if the domain name of your new company name is available for you to register.
 This will make changing your online website and name easier.